One Week Lighting Workshop With Stanley

 High Tech Look

-If you have daylight in the scene, you light the subject with bright incandescent light and set the camera to incandescent.
+If daylight is in the scene, you light the subject with bright incandescent light and set the camera to incandescent.
 The issue with the correct skin color and the area illuminated by daylight will be blue.

 Sunset

 You can fake a sunset by putting a CTO filter over the camera lens, making the scene look orange.
-Then you can use a flash and put a CTB filter over the flash, which puts out a blue light.
-The subject seems correct with the skin tones, but the rest of the scene is orange, like a sunset.
+Then, you can use a flash and put a CTB filter over the flash, which puts out a blue light.
+The subject seems to have the correct skin tones, but the rest of the scene is orange, like a sunset.

 Amateur Look